LuisGuerraa/BscInformaticsWork/README.md

 # My Work

 ## Brief overview
 Hey!
-Welcome to my repository where i show you some of my projects done in the context of [Computer Science and Engineering](https://isel.pt/cursos/licenciaturas/engenharia-informatica-e-de-computadores) programme at [ISEL](https://isel.pt/).
+Welcome to my repository where I show you some of my projects done in the context of [Computer Science and Engineering](https://isel.pt/cursos/licenciaturas/engenharia-informatica-e-de-computadores) degree at [ISEL](https://isel.pt/).
 The following examples of projects are not all i've done but are the most fun and interactive that i did.
 In addition to these projects i also worked on projects that were developed in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/)([CLI](https://en.wikipedia.org/wiki/Common_Language_Infrastructure),[CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime), [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) and .NET), [Assembly x86](https://en.wikipedia.org/wiki/X86_assembly_language), [Matlab](https://www.mathworks.com/products/matlab.html), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [SQL](https://en.wikipedia.org/wiki/SQL).
 Assembly x86 code was written and executed on PDS16, an experimental processor provided by ISEL.
-In the "Docs" folder you can find some of other course's coding (specified in each sub-folder) as well as some reports of more theoritical courses.
+In the "Docs" folder you can find some of other course's coding (specified in each sub-folder) as well as some reports of more theorical courses.

 Hope you enjoy!
 If you have any concerns or questions don't hesitate to reach me!

-## Some apps developed by me and some colleagues throughout the course:
+## Some software projects developed throughout the course:

 | Project        | Year  / Semester        | Course  | Technologies
 | -------------  |:-------------:|-------------|------------|